Chevron’s LNG plants in Australia face strike action – KION546

 Chevron, too, had presented a new offer to workers at its Gorgon and Wheatstone facilities last week.
 Offshore Alliance said Tuesday it expected the proposal to be “overwhelmingly rejected.”

-In a statement, Offshore Alliance said the proposed compensation that was “lower than some Tier 2 oil and gas operators in Australian waters.”
+In a statement, the organization said the proposed compensation that was “lower than some Tier 2 oil and gas operators in Australian waters.”

 The group is arguing that a market leader like Chevron (CVX) should align its pay rates with industry peers, such as Shell (SHEL).